sejal-jagtap/de_sql_guidebook/README.md

 WHERE country = 'United States';
 ```

-Q. Which are the top 5 highest-rated papers?
+### Q. Which are the top 5 highest-rated papers?

 **2. LIMIT Command**

+Explanation:
+We join the papers and reviews tables, calculate each paper’s average score using AVG(), and sort results in descending order.
+The LIMIT 5 ensures only the top 5 are shown.

 ```sql
 SELECT p.title, AVG(r.score) AS avg_score